-When you get a key online, it is what we call “blank key”.
+When you order a key online, it is what we call a “blank key”.
 A blank key is a key that needs to be cut, and in most cases, programmed or coded.
-Therefore, to order a replacement key online is only the first step.
-You will have to contact either the dealer or locksmith to have the key cut and programmed.
+Therefore, ordering a replacement key online is only the first step.
+You will still have to contact either the dealer or locksmith to have the key cut and programmed.

-In addition, remember that there are many car keys that look the same, but have different names and security features.
+In addition, remember that although many car keys may look alike, they have different names and security features.
 This is especially true for key fobs for newer models.

-Double-check with the VIN number to make sure you get the right key.
+Double-check against the VIN number to make sure you get the right key.
 Otherwise, you may have a problem programming your key.
-Need to know how to order a key online?
-You can do it here by choosing your year make, model.
+Would you like to know how to order a key online?
+You can do this here by choosing the year and model of your vehicle.

 Let’s go over the pros and cons of this option: